Skip to main content

 Connect to an existing Quickwit instance

-Prerequisite: Quickwit 0.9 or later is required.
-Rootprint relies on Quickwit 0.9 Ingest V2 behavior and does not support 0.8 or earlier.
-Confirm your instance’s version before connecting it.
+Prerequisite: Quickwit 0.9.0 required.
+Rootprint relies on Quickwit 0.9.0 Ingest V2 behavior and the otel-logs-v0_9 schema.
+Anything older — 0.8.x and earlier — is unsupported and may fail or silently lose functionality.
+Confirm your instance’s version with curl http://your-quickwit-host:7280/api/v1/version before connecting it.

 If you already have a Quickwit cluster running, deploy Rootprint with PostgreSQL and point it at your Quickwit instance.
 Download the standalone Compose file:

-Open docker-compose.yml and set QUICKWIT_URL to the REST API endpoint of your Quickwit instance.
-Do not include /api/v1 in the URL:
+Open docker-compose.yml and set QUICKWIT_URL to the REST API endpoint of your Quickwit instance:

 Then start the service: